Our Fertility Journey with Fertility Talent Directors, Guy & Joanna Stroud

 Like thousands of other couples in the UK, we struggled to have children for many years.
 The first time we conceived in 2011, the feeling was like no other, we were both over the moon.
-That changed 6 weeks later when we experienced our first miscarriage, this is one of the most difficult things either of us has ever experienced.
+That changed 6 weeks later when we experienced our first miscarriage, one of the most difficult things either of us has ever experienced.
 Beyond bereavement, there is a great sense of isolation and loneliness that comes with pregnancy loss.
 It’s often not something you feel you can discuss with friends, and sometimes it seems like you are suffering alone.
 Each time we conceived afterwards, the joy we felt was accompanied by anxiety, fear, and doubt.
 We felt like every day we were waiting for the worst news.
 Over several years, that news would come three more times, each time more harrowing.

 We tried everything we could to improve our chances.
 We gave up caffeine, alcohol, cut down on meat, exercised regularly and adopted a regimen of vitamins and supplements.
 Each time, we would be cautiously optimistic, and each time our dreams collapsed.
 The emotional stress in this period took a toll on both of us personally and professionally.
 We felt let down by doctors, detached from our friends and family, and betrayed by our own biology.

-The outcome was a salpingectomy to remove one of Joanna’s fallopian tubes and what we believed was the end of our journey to have a biological family.
+The outcome was a salpingectomy to remove one of the fallopian tubes and what we believed was the end of our journey to have a biological family.
 Even in this incredibly dark time, we never gave up on the dream of having a family and began exploring other options, including adoption, surrogacy, and IVF.
 Then, we had a breakthrough!

 We were referred Dr Siobhan Quenby at Warwick University Hospital, a consultant obstetrician and specialist in recurrent miscarriage.
 One of the things I came to realise from speaking with her is just how common our experience is.
 Suddenly, it felt like we weren’t quite as alone as we believed.
 Not only did thousands of other couple’s experience this, but there was an entire field of research around it and – just maybe – hope for a solution.

-I didn’t want Joanna to put her body through any more trauma but having experienced 4 pregnancies, everyone with a heartbeat identified, Joanna refused to give up.
-After the SiM trial, Joanna took medication to improve the lining of her womb, once we had conceived steroids were used to suppress Joanna’s immune system and heparin to thin the blood.
-At the end of the first trimester Joanna stopped taking drugs – we had never been more anxious, but for the first time in years, we allowed ourselves to have hope again.
+After the SiM trial, medication was used to improve the lining of the womb, and once we had conceived steroids were used to suppress the immune system and heparin to thin the blood.
+At the end of the first trimester the drugs were stopped– we had never been more anxious, but for the first time in years, we allowed ourselves to have hope again.

-Having worked closely with the industry since 2013, and motivated by our own difficulties, I made the decision in early 2021 to create Fertility Talent, the UK’s first dedicated recruiter for the fertility industry.
+Having worked closely with the industry since 2013, and motivated by our own difficulties, we made the decision in early 2021 to create Fertility Talent, the UK’s first dedicated recruiter for the fertility industry.

 Previous